-The Company has received a B2B skilled gaming license from the Malta Gaming Authority ("MGA") on April 6, 2018, enabling it to provide its Product to licensed customers in other jurisdictions.
-The license entitles the company to manufacture, supply, install and adapt gambling software for electronic devices or websites in a network setting.
+The Company received a B2B skilled gaming license from the Malta Gaming Authority ("MGA") on April 6, 2018, enabling it to provide its Product to licensed operators of the MGA.
+The license entitles the Company to manufacture, supply, install and adapt gambling software for electronic devices or websites in a network setting.